bookpanda/microvm-networking/tas/README.md

 - MicroVM apps must use a TAS-aware API or socket library.
 - When the app sends TCP data, it goes through a special virtio interface (or via a control socket) to the host TAS.
 - The TAS emulates the TCP stack in user-space, so the microVM kernel is completely bypassed.
+- can't use `iperf3` or `sockperf` as they use standard sockets, not TAS-aware sockets